 A Bagful of Dragon

-I proofread it thinking it wouldn't be my kind of thing, but I LOVED IT!
+I proofread this book for the author, thinking it wouldn't be my kind of thing, but I LOVED IT!
 Loads of fun, really creepy in parts and full of magic and danger.

 Set in Leeds, it includes references to actual magical practices and Yorkshire's thriving magic sub-culture.

-A great, fast-paced read.
+A great, fast-paced story with a strong 'Do It Herself' female lead.
 Can't wait to proof read the sequel.

 A Taste of Honey